 By Jovie Binayat and Gin Aguilar

-The National Bureau of Investigation (NBI) Clearance and Philippine police clearance has been confusing to many, foreigners and Filipinos alike.
-In order to address your issues and concerns with the said government-issued clearance, JCA LAW OFFICE have come up with some feasible answers to the most common questions regarding police clearance from our clients:
+The National Bureau of Investigation (NBI) Clearance and Philippine police clearance have been confusing to many Filipinos and foreigners alike.
+In order to address your issues and concerns with the said government-issued clearance, we came up with answers to the most common questions regarding police clearance from our clients:

-How does an NBI clearance differ from the Philippine police clearance?
-Is it one and the same?
+Are the NBI clearance and Philippine police clearance one and the same?

-Though both clearances can identify if there has been a case filed against the person applying for clearance in the Philippines, the scope of the NBI is broader since it has nationwide coverage.
+No. The scope of the NBI clearance is broader because it has nationwide coverage.
 The National Bureau of Investigation (NBI) is a line agency under the Department of Justice in the Philippines and serves as the premier investigative agency of the government.
 It uses a national database to identify criminal cases filed against a person anywhere in the Philippines.
-It’s actually the Philippines’ counterpart of the United States’ FBI (Federal Bureau of Investigation).
-The Philippine police clearance on the other hand only identifies a criminal record or cases filed in the specific town, municipality or locality where it was issued.
+It is actually the Philippines’ counterpart of the United States’ Federal Bureau of Investigation (FBI).
+The Philippine police clearance on the other hand only identifies a criminal record or cases filed in the specific town, municipality, or locality within its jurisdiction.